Best Price Promise

 Planning and booking

-Make full use of the TrainPal app or website.
-Our Train Journey Planner is an excellent online planning tool.
-Simply fill in the cities or stations you depart from and arrive at.
-Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
-You can get the best train route from Canterbury to London.
+Utilise the TrainPal app or website to its fullest potential.
+Our Train Journey Planner is a top-notch online tool for planning your trips.
+Just enter your departure and arrival cities or stations.
+Then, review timetables and schedules, compare prices, consider direct routes, and check for food supplies or other amenities.
+Find the best train route from Canterbury to London.

 3. What is the best way to travel from Canterbury to London by train?